Skip to main content

 You can have a contraceptive shot as long as you're not pregnant.

 If you have the injection during the first five days of your menstrual cycle, you'll be immediately protected from pregnancy.
-If you have it after that, you should use condoms for seven days.
+If you have it after that, you should use condoms for seven days or you may get pregnant.

-What are the advantages and disadvantages of the injection?
+What are the advantages and disadvantages of the contraceptive injection?

 Advantages include: